ayush8112/Degradation-Prediction-Analysis-Tool/README.md

-# Degradation Analysis & Extrapolation Tool
+# Degradation Prediction & Analysis Tool

 A focused Python toolkit to analyze two datasets (one at room temperature and one at refrigerator temperature), fit multiple mathematical models, compare their performance, visualize results, and extrapolate lifetime estimates (for example, days to 50% degradation).